Nagaraj17-Java/react-material-time-picker/README.md

 TimePicker has the following props:

 - `title`: The title that will be displayed at the top of the TimePicker modal.
-- `setTime`: A callback function that will be called whenever the selected time is changed.
-The callback function will receive the new time as its only argument.
-- `time`: The variable which keeps the time
 - `hide`: A function for hiding the modal from the page
+- `show`: A function for showing the modal from the page
 - `buttons`: An array including One or more buttons that will be placed at the bottom of the modal.
 These button objects must include function which will trigger after clicking on the button named 'onClick',and the label of the button named 'label'.
-- `onChange`: Is a function which gets the updated time value in every change happening.
+- `onChange`: Is a function which takes the updated time value in every changes happening.
 - `defaultValue`: Is an optional value of time at the beginning in form of a 4 characters string.
 - `theme` : Which can have two values of 'light' or 'dark'.
 This variable has set 'light' by default.
+- `zIndex`: Is an optional variable for z-index of the modal which by default is on '1001'
+- `width`: Is an optional variable for the width size of the modal, min-width by default is 350 px
-- `colors`: An object including two possible theme light and dark
+- `colors`: An optional variable in form of an object including two possible theme light and dark, which by default is on 'light' mode

-### Colors variables
+### Colors Variables

 Each of the objects in the light and dark modes must include the following variables:
 - primary: a CSS color value that represents the primary color of the theme
 - surfaceVariant: a CSS color value that represents the surface variant color of the theme